Medical Services

 Immigration Physicals

-Dr. Evan Davies is designated as a Civil Surgeon for the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Service.
-By this designation, he is authorized to perform medical examinations and give necessary immunizations for aliens applying for adjustment of status or Permanent Resident Status (Green Card).
+Designated Civil Surgeons appointed by the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services, are authorized to conduct medical examinations and administer required immunizations for aliens seeking adjustment of status or Permanent Resident Status (Green Card).

-A medical examination is necessary as a part of the application process for an alien applying for adjustment of status.
-The purpose of the medical examination is to evaluate the applicant's health status and to determine if they have any conditions that might preclude a change in status.
-The results of the examination will be provided to an Immigration officer and may also be shared with health departments and other public health or cooperating medical authorities.
+A medical examination is a mandatory component of the application process for aliens applying for adjustment of status.
+The objective of this examination is to assess the health status of the applicant and determine whether any health conditions could impede a change in their immigration status.
+The examination results will be submitted to an Immigration officer and may be disclosed to health departments, as well as other public health or collaborative medical authorities.

 Examination Requirements: